 To support these goals, CPI has launched numerous dark money and advocacy projects led by former Trump administration officials, as well as entities, to provide legal and administrative support for those groups.
 CPI has also spent the past several years recruiting and training ideologically-aligned conservatives to staff congressional offices in 2023 and a potential second-term Trump administration in 2025.
 In line with other right-wing groups’ strategy to avoid mainstream media, CPI’s communications strategy heavily relies on “direct-to-supporter” platforms like podcasts and social media to push fringe ideas and calls to action.

-One of CPI’s most influential projects is the Election Integrity Network, which the group launched soon after Trump lost his re-election bid in 2020.
+One of CPI’s most influential projects has been the Election Integrity Network, which the group launched soon after Trump lost his re-election bid in 2020.
 EIN has been a key player in the right-wing’s efforts to overturn the results of the 2020 election, block voting rights legislation, and build the infrastructure to spread future false claims about Democrats stealing elections.
+In 2022, the Election Integrity Network split off to form its own 501(c)(4) nonprofit after previously being housed within the Conservative Partnership Institute.

 The Conservative Partnership Institute has established nearly a dozen affiliate dark money and advocacy groups, which share the address of CPI’s townhouse and receive support from the organization but operate under discrete names and legal identities.
 According to Grid, these groups “employ or assist at least 20 key operatives reportedly involved in Trump’s failed effort to subvert the 2020 election,” including former Trump lawyer Cleta Mitchell, former Trump chief of staff Mark Meadows, and Department of Justice lawyer Jeffrey Clark.